A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model

 \subsection{Maximum likelihood estimation}

-In this section, we develop maximum likelihood estimation (MLE) procedures for the proposed heterogeneous step-stress accelerated life testing ($h$-SSALT) model under Type-II censoring.
-From the likelihood function obtained in equation \eqref{eq:likelihood}, the corresponding log-likelihood function (up to an additive constant) is obtained as follows:
+In this Section, we develop the maximum likelihood estimation (MLE) procedures for the proposed finite mixture failure-rate based $h$-SSALT model.
+From the likelihood function obtained in equation \eqref{eq:likelihood} based on the observed Type-II censored SSALT data $\boldsymbol{\mathcal{D}}$, the corresponding log-likelihood function (up to an additive constant) is obtained as follows: